martincleto/nt-stock-report/README.md

 ### Tests
 `npm test:unit` runs unit tests

 `npm test:integration` runs integration test

-Note: As [msw](https://mswjs.io/) needs the API REST server to be running in order to mock the requests, please first stop the app - otherwise you will get an `EADDRINUSE` error.

 ### Other
 You can run `npm run restore-db` to populate the dummy db with the initial data.